JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7960 days**.

-And here is a just a random fact -  **When the Galileo Probe entered Jupiter's atmosphere, it was traveling at a speed of 106,000 miles per hour.
-This is the fastest impact speed ever achieved by a man-made object.**.
+And here is a just a random fact -  **A common name for pincurls is also spitcurls because woman sometimes wet their hair with their saliva before curling it**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)